koding/koding/docs/docs/creating-an-azure-stack/index.md

         - Click **ACCOUNT** -> **Subscriptions** and click on your subscription plan

         ![Azure get your subscription ID][12]

+        > Please note that you need to be at least on the Pay-as-you-go or developer trial.
+The Free trial has some limitations and may not allow your stack to build successfully.
+[See subscription offers](https://account.windowsazure.com/signup?showCatalog=True)

         - Scroll down to your **Subscription ID**